Azure/azure-sdk-for-node/Documentation/RegeneratingCode.md

 - If generation is successful then you will see the generated code in the lib folder under `lib/services/<YourServiceName>`
 - Make sure you have License.txt (MIT), README.md and package.json file.
 Take a look at [StorageManagement2](https://github.com/Azure/azure-sdk-for-node/tree/master/lib/services/storageManagement2) as an example.
 - **Please make sure to have accurate examples in README.md as that is what customers will see when they search for your client libraries on [npm](https://npmjs.com).**
-- Please make sure that the version in your service's package.json is also reflected in the rollup package.json (i.e. azure-sdk-for-node/package.json)
 - If you are adding a brand new client library or adding a new client to your library then please make sure that a function to create a client for your service is exported in the rollup azure file (azure-sdk-for-node/lib/azure.js).
 You can take a look at an exported function as an example over [here](https://github.com/Azure/azure-sdk-for-node/blob/master/lib/azure.js#L1640).

 ## Publishing to npm